Bruqwa/My-code/PasswordManager/readme.md

 # Password generator and manager

-Generate password with uppercase and lowercase letters, numbers and symbols;
+- Generate password with uppercase and lowercase letters, numbers and symbols.
-Store and manage your passwords.
+- Store and manage your passwords.